mheob/include-fussball-de-widgets/readme.txt

 = Changed =

-* Set the required PHP version up to 7.2.
+* [IMPORTANT] Set the required PHP version up to 7.2.
 * Redesign the whole structure and use OOP from now on.
 * Initialization of the fussball.de iframe from now on in PHP instead of JavaScript.